-You can deduct your expenses using either the standard deduction or itemized deductions.
+You can make a deduction from your income by using either the standard deduction or itemized deductions.
 Not sure whether to itemize deductions or use the standard deduction?
-When you prepare and e-File your tax return on eFile.com, we will make this easy for you and you can be assured that the results are in your best interest based on the latest tax updates.
+When you prepare and e-file your tax return on eFile.com, we will make this easy for you and you can be assured that the results are in your best interest based on the latest tax updates.
 If you have questions, you can always contact one of our Taxperts.

 1. Unreimbursed Medical and Dental Expenses

-To find out how much you can deduct or itemize, add up your total medical and dental expenses for yourself, your spouse, and dependents for Tax Year 2021.
-You can only deduct the medical expense amount that exceeds 7.5% of your 2021 adjusted gross income (AGI).
+To find out how much you can deduct or itemize, add up your total medical and dental expenses for yourself, your spouse, and dependents for the year.
+You can only deduct the medical expense amount that exceeds 7.5% of your adjusted gross income (AGI).

 Let's say your AGI is $40,000 and your medical expenses are $5,000.
 As a result, you could claim $2,000 on your tax return: $40,000 AGI * 7.5% = $3,000.
 Thus, $2,000 exceeds your $3,000 limit of your $5,000 medical expenses.